Community Benefits and Programs

 The Community Benefits Department of St. Joseph and Redwood Memorial Hospitals sponsors, develops, manages and sustains Healthy Community initiatives for the vulnerable populations of Humboldt County.
 Working in partnership with citizens, public and private agencies and organizations, we better focus our resources upon the most critical needs.
 Partnering with others enables us to better address these needs.
 The Community Benefits Committee, a subcommittee of the Board of Trustees, reviews the activities of the department to assure the response to community need is appropriate.

-The Community Benefit Committee oversees the Community Needs Assessment process, using the information obtained in the assessment to set the goals and outcomes for the yearly Community Benefit Plan.
+The Community Benefit Committee oversees the Community Health Needs Assessment process every three years, using the information obtained in the assessment to set the goals and outcomes for the yearly Community Benefit Plan.
 The Plan is forwarded to the State of California as one tool to show our commitment as a non-profit organization to the community we serve.

-Many of the community benefit activities and programs sponsored by the SJHS Humboldt County report to the Community Benefits Department.
+Many of the community benefit activities and programs sponsored by SJH Humboldt County are housed in the Community Benefits Department.
 These include the Community Resource Centers (Rio Dell, Blue Lake, Eureka, Loleta and Willow Creek),

 Extending a Ministry of Hope